 We are, all kidding aside, the best surf camp in Nicaragua.
 We are painfully honest and run a surfing-centric ship that our competitors charge almost double our price for the same product.
 We are team on-it; we know exactly what conditions each waves in our area needs, and we get there at the right time.
 We don’t want anyone leaving without getting as much surfing as they can handle, and we end up friends with most of our guests by the end of the week.
 We need a person who can get that message across to potential guests and get butts in beds.

 The GFS surf guides are first and foremost responsible for making sure the guests have a safe and fun time during their surf sessions.

-Additionally, our guides are responsible for preparing coffee and cold breakfasts for dawn patrols, taking the guests out on up to 3 surf sessions daily, boat maintenance and captaining, lifting a 70-pound anchor, preparing simple meals for the nighttime boat caretaker, and various other tasks around camp.
+Additionally, our guides are responsible for preparing coffee and cold breakfasts for dawn patrols, taking the guests out on up to 3 surf sessions daily, boat maintenance and captaining, lifting a 70-pound anchor, and various other tasks around camp.
 As a surf guide, you may be asked to give surf lessons and lead fishing excursions on occasion.

 You’ll also be required to entertain guests in the evenings and down time between surf sessions, and if the waves should die out, you may be required to take initiative and plan non surf-related activities.
 You may also be required to assist on supply runs or guest pick-up runs.

 Generally speaking, when we have guests, a surf guide will get every third day off.